-RNC Speakers: What to know about Richard Grenell
+RNC speakers: What to know about Richard Grenell

 He led a global campaign to decriminalize homosexuality throughout the world